 Los Cabos, Mexico’s world class vacation destination, lies along the 20-mile shoreline between Cabo San Lucas and San Jose del Cabo on the south side of the Baja California peninsula and it’s a golfing Mecca for many Americans who travel down from the west coast of the USA.

-Jack Nicklaus designed the original Ocean course at Los Cabos in the mid-1990s and it’s rightly regarded as one of the very best on the entire American continent.
+Jack Nicklaus designed the original Ocean course (now re-branded the Cove Club) at Los Cabos in the mid-1990s and it’s rightly regarded as one of the very best on the entire American continent.
 The Weiskopf-designed course followed in 2001 and, although it has not quite received the plaudits of Jack’s layout, it is nevertheless a first class track, fully deserving of its high national ranking.

 Designed with ocean views from every hole, the course has generously proportioned fairways that feature bunkers which are a little less penal than those next door on the Ocean course.
 Weiskopf and his associate Phil Smith also specified a number of short par fours that might tempt some big hitters to pull out the driver and go for the green in one.